-The pass-through rates on the adjustable rate certificates may adjust monthly and are generally based on one-month LIBOR.
-The mortgage rates on the mortgage loans either are fixed or adjust semi-annually based on six-month LIBOR, which is referred to as a mortgage index, but in most cases only after a period of two or three years after origination.
-Because the mortgage index may respond to various economic and market factors different than those affecting one-month LIBOR, there is not necessarily a correlation in movement between the interest rates on those mortgage loans and the pass-through rates of the adjustable rate certificates.
-For example, it is possible that the interest rates on certain of the adjustable rate mortgage loans may decline while the pass-through rates on the adjustable rate certificates are stable or rising.
+The pass-through rates on the LIBOR certificates may adjust monthly and are generally based on one-month LIBOR.
+The mortgage rates on the mortgage loans either are fixed or adjust semi-annually based on six-month LIBOR, which is referred to as a mortgage index, but in some cases only after a period of one, two, three or five years after origination.
+Because the mortgage index may respond to various economic and market factors different than those affecting one-month LIBOR, there is not necessarily a correlation in movement between the interest rates on those mortgage loans and the pass-through rates of the LIBOR certificates.
+For example, it is possible that the interest rates on certain of the adjustable rate mortgage loans may decline while the pass-through rates on the LIBOR certificates are stable or rising.
 In addition, although it is possible that both the mortgage rates and certificate pass-through rates may decline or increase during the same period, mortgage rates may decline or increase more slowly than the certificate pass-through rates because of the difference between interest rate adjustment periods and pass-through rate adjustment periods.

-The absence of a correlation between movement in the mortgage rates and the certificate pass-through rates may reduce the interest payable on the related interest-bearing certificates because of the imposition of a passthrough rate cap called the "net rate cap."
+The absence of a correlation between movement in the mortgage rates and the certificate pass-through rates may reduce the interest payable on the related LIBOR certificates because of the imposition of a pass-through rate cap called the "net rate cap."
 In addition, prepayments of mortgage loans in a loan group or loan groups with relatively higher mortgage rates may reduce the applicable net rate cap and consequently reduce the pass-through rate for one or more related classes of offered certificates.
 It is intended that the amount by which a certificateholder's interest payment has been reduced by operation of the applicable net rate cap will be paid from remaining excess cashflow (if any) as described in this prospectus supplement.
-The Class 1-AF Policy will not cover any such reductions with respect to the Class 1-AF Certificates.
-In addition, prior to the corridor contract termination date, the Class 1-AF-1 Certificates will also be entitled to receive the amount of the reduction in interest resulting from the operation of the applicable net rate cap from payments (if any) allocated to the trust fund in respect of the interest rate corridor contract, as described in this prospectus supplement.
-Moreover, prior to the swap contract termination date, the Class AV Certificates and the adjustable rate subordinate certificates will also be entitled to receive the amount of the reduction in interest resulting from the operation of the applicable net rate cap from any net swap payment allocated to the swap trust to the extent that net payment is available for this purpose in the order as described in this prospectus supplement.
-However, we cannot assure you that any such funds from the interest rate corridor contract or the interest rate swap contract will be available, or sufficient, to make any such payments.
+In addition, prior to the swap contract termination date, the LIBOR certificates will also be entitled to receive the amount of the reduction in interest resulting from the operation of the applicable net rate cap from any net swap payment allocated to the swap trust to the extent that net swap payment is available for this purpose in the order described in this prospectus supplement.
+However, we cannot assure you that any such funds from the swap contract will be available, or sufficient, to make any such payments.
+The ratings assigned to the LIBOR certificates do not cover the likelihood of payment of net rate carryover.
+The Class 2-A-2 Policy will not cover any such reductions with respect to the Class 2-A-2 Certificates.